tseiman/ESContainerApiDemo/README.md

 ```

 ## What does this do ?
-this setup will download the NodeJS Armv8 implementation from the NodeJS distribution webpage.
-It will extract it and bundle it with the WebApplication
+this setup will install the NodeJS Armv8 package from Alpine Linux distribution.
+For the WebApplication from the *src* directory *npm* is executed to download required *node_modules*.
+Node_modules which need to be present in production and the WebApplication is then added to the docker image as well.
+Finally a comand is set to execute NodeJS with the WebApplication.

 ## build & run & archive
 Create the image on the local